 Paul is a member of the International Association of Chiefs of Police (IACP) and ASIS International; other professional affiliations have included the OPSEC Professionals’ Society, the International Association of Financial Crimes Investigators, and the International Organization of Asian Crime Investigators & Specialists.

-Managing Director of Paul Ekman International plc
+Chairman of Paul Ekman International plc

 Professional Trainer, Emotional Skills